eums046/IT0011-Integrative-Programming-and-Technologies/README.md

 # Technical Summative 1: Python Programs

-This repository contains three Python programs developed as part of Technical Summative 1.
-Each program addresses a specific problem using loops and basic operations.

 ---

-## 📂 Programs

 ### 1. **Character Counter**
    - **Description**: Counts vowels, consonants, spaces, and other characters in an input string.
    - **Usage**: Run the script, input a string, and view the results.